ccbogel/QualCoder/README.md

  Wait, until all modules are installed .

-8. Build and install Qualcoder, from the downloaded folder type
+8. Install Qualcoder, from the downloaded folder type

 `py -m pip install .`